Call For Papers

 Research Articles: Research articles include 15-25 page manuscripts (approximately 4,000 - 7,000 words) that are theoretical or empirical in nature.
 Research articles are to be well grounded in the relevant literature and present knowledge, methods, and insights relevant to higher education pedagogy.
 The broad scope of the journal and its diverse readership necessitates that research articles address issues that have a wide appeal and significance to higher education practioners.

-Instructional Articles: Instructional articles are 10-20 page manuscripts (approximately 3,000 - 6,000 words) designed to explain and clarify innovative higher education teaching methods.
-Instructional articles, while grounded in the literature on higher education pedagogy, focus on the explanation of tentative, emerging, or alternative teaching methodologies, rather than the strict reporting of empirical data.
+Instructional Articles: Instructional articles are 10-20 page manuscripts (approximately 3,000 - 6,000 words) designed to explain and describe innovative higher education teaching methods.
+Instructional articles, while grounded in the literature on higher education pedagogy, focus on the detailed explanation of tentative, emerging, or alternative teaching methodologies rather than the reporting of empirical data.

 See the Submission Guidelines page for specific information regarding submitting manuscripts to IJTLHE.

 Upon submission, all authors will receive an acknowledgement of receipt.
-Following a brief editorial review to determine the manuscript's appropriateness for IJTLHE, each manuscript will be blind reviewed by two members of the Review Board.
-The review process will take approximately 3 months.
-At the end of the review process authors will be notified as to the status of their manuscripts - accept, revise and resubmit, or reject - and will receive substantive feedback from the reviewers.
-Over the past two years, the manuscript acceptance rate for IJTLHE has been 19.5 percent.
+Following a brief editorial review to determine the manuscript's appropriateness for IJTLHE, each manuscript will be blind reviewed by up to three members of the Executive and/or Review Board.
+The review process will take approximately 12 weeks.
+At the end of the review process authors will be notified as to the status of their manuscripts - accept, reject but encourage resubmission, or reject - and will receive substantive feedback from the reviewers.
+Over the past two years, the manuscript acceptance rate for IJTLHE has been 11 percent.

 Manuscript authors are responsible for obtaining copyright permissions for any copyrighted materials included within manuscripts.
 The authors must provide permission letters, when appropriate, to the IJTLHE Editors.
 In addition, all published papers in IJTLHE are published under a Creative Commons Attribution-NoDerivs 3.0 Unported License.